ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase4_12.md

 11. Implemented memory profiling (Task 4.2.2)
 12. Implemented unit tests for core modules (Task 2.1.1)
 13. Implemented breaking down large modules (Task 5.1.1) by refactoring isa_tools_provider.py into smaller, more focused modules
+14. Set up GitHub Actions workflow (Task 2.3.1) for automated testing and linting on pull requests and pushes to main branch

 These improvements have enhanced the maintainability, structure, documentation, and performance of the codebase, providing a solid foundation for further development.